THE VFA PIONEER HISTORIES PROJECT

 JW: Did you continue to be involved as an activist in other ways through those years?

-NS: I really didn’t, because I was working for the federal government, and there was a prohibition against our being engaged in outside activity.
-I remember during this period, there was a march in Washington.
+NS: I did not, because I was working for the federal government, and there was a prohibition against our being engaged in outside activity.
+I remember that during this period, there was a march in Washington.
 It might have been a pro-abortion march, I don’t remember.
-And I remember Judge Pat Wald, who was on the Court of Appeals, sending out a memo reminding us that we could not attend, and she was absolutely right.
-Though I was not a judge, my position was such that I could influence what happened to a case once it was filed in the DC.
-Circuit, so it was especially important that I not be identified with any political movement.
+Pat Wald, who was the Chief of the Court of Appeals, sent a memo to all emloyees, reminding us that we could not attend, and she was absolutely right.
+Though I was not a judge, sometimes thought that, as the mediator, I could influence what happened to a case.
+They were wrong, but because of this perception it was especially important that I not be identified with any political movement.

 JW: You could influence it procedurally?
 Who was that assigned to?
 That sort of thing?